LaTeX customization¶

 \sphinxsetup{key1=value1, key2=value2,...}

-The colors used in the above are provided by the svgnames
+The colors used in the above are provided by the svgnames option of the

 “xcolor” package: